Ming Pao Daily News (Canada)

-Ming Pao Daily News (明報 (Míng Bào)), or Ming Pao for short, is a Chinese language newspaper in Canada owned by the Ming Pao Group of Hong Kong.
+Ming Pao Daily News (明報 (Míng Bào)), or Ming Pao for short, was a Chinese language newspaper in Canada owned by the Ming Pao Group of Hong Kong.

-Ming Pao in Canada has two editions.
+Ming Pao in Canada had two editions.
 The Eastern edition (加東版 (Jiā dōng bǎn)) published in Toronto, Ontario was launched in May 1993 by then Chairman P.H.
 Yu, and competed in the local Chinese community with Sing Tao Daily and World Journal.
 The Toronto editorial offices are located in Agincourt.
 Shortly after in October 1993, the Western edition (加西版 (Jiā xī bǎn)) was launched in Vancouver, British Columbia.

-With the seizures of Sing Tao Daily and World Journal, Ming Pao is currently the only Chinese language newspaper that publishes daily.
+With rival papers having ceased print editions in Canada (Sing Tao Daily shifted online in 2022 and World Journal shuttered in 2016).
+Ming Pao was the last paid Chinese-language newspaper that published daily in the country.

-The paper is published 7 days a week in broadsheet format.
+The paper published 7 days a week in broadsheet format.
 News coverage include Canadian news (including national, provincial, city and community pages), international news, Hong Kong news, mainland China and Taiwan news, plus lifestyle, entertainment, and sports sections.

+On January 12, 2026, it was announced that due to financial difficulties the Richmond, British Columbia and Toronto branches of the paper would publish their final edition January 17, 2026, with all 60 staff terminated effective January 31, 2026.

 Magazines

 Head office of Ming Pao Daily News in Scarborough, Ontario.

 From 1993-2019, the Canada Eastern edition of Ming Pao publishes several weekly magazines.
-Unlike the situation in Hong Kong where the magazines are sold as separate publications, these are more properly called supplements that come free with the paper.
-The pages inside the magazines are also printed on newsprint instead of glossy paper.
+Unlike the situation in Hong Kong where the magazines are sold as separate publications, these were more properly called supplements that come free with the paper.
+The pages inside the magazines were also printed on newsprint instead of glossy paper.

-Since 2019, in response to increased demands, Ming Pao gradually revamped its business model and all magazines are sold individually.
-Free copy of Ming Pao's daily newspaper is offered as incentive with a subscription.
+Since 2019, in response to increased demands, Ming Pao gradually revamped its business model and all magazines were sold individually.
+Free copies of Ming Paos daily newspaper were offered as incentive with a subscription.

-The magazines that come with the Canada Eastern edition are:
+The magazines that came with the Canada Eastern edition were: